nahtanojako/100-days-of-code/log.md

 ### Day 46: December 27, 2018

 **Today's Progress**:  Started javascript 30 by Wesbos .
 Made three projects including a drum kit , a CSS clock and used CSS variables in co-ordination with javascript (blur)(Spacing)(base).

+### Day 47: December 28, 2018

+**Today's Progress**:  Started learning how to learn course from coursera.Almost completed the first week.Completed two projects of Javascript 30.Also had a typing session.